-All components of this program are offered 100% online
+All components of Accounting Operations are also offered 100% online.

 Additional Skills Covered: